Why study this course

 You will study modules amounting to 120 credits in total, 80 of which are to be chosen from the list of optional Law modules available.
 Remaining modules will be taken from the list of options in Politics.

-This list is kept under review on an annual basis in light of factors such as staff resources and student demand.
+The list of optional modules is kept under review on an annual basis in light of factors such as staff resources and student demand.
 The final honours classification is based on the assessments taken in years two and three.

 In year three, you will choose between 60 and 80 credits from Law modules and the remaining 40-60 credits will be chosen from Politics options.